Table of Contents

 Sitting Still

-People with this trigger point, especially when it focuses in the buttock, are aggravated by prolonged sitting or standing.
-One of my clients says that he is always the first to stand during the applause at a play because of the pain.
-These clients often get a standing desk and swap back and forth between as the day goes on.
-Long periods of driving, where they cannot shift to a better position or sleeping on their side can activate the pain so that it cannot be relieved without becoming mobile.
+One of my clients says he is always the first to stand during the applause at a play because of the pain.
+Frequently, these people get a standing desk and swap back and forth between them as the day goes on.
+Long periods of driving, where they cannot shift to a better position or sleeping on their side, can activate the pain so that it cannot be relieved without becoming mobile.

 Onset is OftenVague